silkroadnomad/names-on-chain/README.md

 PSBTs can be broadcasted scanned (by DoiWallet) or imported (into the ElectrumDOI wallet).
 No private key necessary in the browser.

 See: ipfs://QmZmvtgcxNof3QvKgC73SmbDawHCwxTnkMpWukTLokcgHS/

-### Step 1)
+## Lesson 1)
 0. Clone this repo and run ```npm i```
 1. Connect to ElectrumX in src/routes/+layout.js
 2. Validate name to be registered in src/lib/components/pricing.svelte